A body that is controlled by the 2D physics engine.

 - void _integrate_forces ( Physics2DDirectBodyState state ) virtual

-Called during physics processing, allowing you to read and safely modify the simulation state for the object.
-By default it works in addition to the usual physics behavior, but set_use_custom_integrator allows you to disable the default behavior and do fully custom force integration for a body.
+position or other physics properties.
+By default it works in addition to the usual physics behavior, but custom_integrator allows you to disable the default behavior and write custom force integration for a body.

 - Array get_colliding_bodies ( ) const

 Returns a list of the bodies colliding with this one.
 Use contacts_reported to set the maximum number reported.
 You must also set contact_monitor to